Houssem70/Houssem70/README.md

 # 🔅 About Me:
-I'm currently an Embedded Systems Engineering Student
+I'm currently a final-year Embedded Systems Engineering student searching for a final-year internship.

 ## 🌐 Socials: